Emerson1337/CanIGetHome/readme.md

 # **Well**, **how the hell did you do that**?

-Firstly, you should know that the mi band 6 don’t make all work, actually my phone and an API made by me do all works.
+Firstly, you should know that the mi band 6 don’t make all work, actually my phone and an API made by me do all work.

 Ok… Right… The first question that I had when I decided to do this automatization it’s how can I get prices uber from a place to another place.
 Like, how can I access this info?
 How can I pass my localization pickup and where I wish drop off?
 And there I thought about web scraping to do that work.
 Ok, I’m lying if I told you that was my first thought.
 Actually I was search about Uber API and I didn’t find anything very clear.
 So, when I was sad about the idea, I thought made a web scraping.